peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/README.md

     The goal is to tune these two parameters using HyperDrive.

-Logistic regression is a classification algorithm used when the dipendent variable (y) is categorical.
-It uses the logistic function to model the probability of a certain class or event (yes or no).

 ** What are the benefits of the parameter sampler you chose? **